• Skip to primary navigation

 I love a good vegan feta cheese.
 It sets off garlicky and briny flavors just right.

-I used to buy store-bought vegan feta alternatives.
+I used to buy vegan feta alternatives in stores.
 But once I started making my own, it was a game changer.

 Now I always have this staple in the refrigerator or freezer, ready at a moment’s notice.

-They add fat & oomph to this mouthwatering dairy free cheese.
+Once they’re blended with other flavorful ingredients and baked, they add fat & oomph to this mouthwatering dairy-free cheese.

 Pro tip: Whenever I make this recipe, I make a double batch.
 It’s easier to blend, and it’s not much more work.
 Plus, you get double the amount of feta!